 The Company's research and development costs are charged to expense when incurred.
 Advance payments for goods or services that will be used or rendered for future research and development activities are deferred and capitalized.
 Such amounts are recognized as expense when the related goods are delivered or the related services are performed.
-Research and development expenses include, among other items, personnel costs, including salaries and benefits, manufacturing costs, clinical, regulatory, and toxicology services performed by contract research organizations ("CROs"), materials and supplies, and overhead allocations consisting of various administrative and facilities related costs.
+Research and development expenses include, among other items, personnel costs, including salaries and benefits, manufacturing costs, clinical, regulatory, and toxicology services performed by CROs, materials and supplies, and overhead allocations consisting of various administrative and facilities related costs.
 Most of the Company's manufacturing and clinical and preclinical studies are performed by third-party CROs.
 Costs for studies performed by CROs are accrued by the Company over the service periods specified in the contracts and estimates are adjusted, if required, based upon the Company's on-going review of the level of services actually performed.

-Additionally, the Company has license agreements with third parties, such as Albert Einstein College of Medicine of Yeshiva University ("AECOM"), Industrial Research, Ltd. ("IRL"), and the University of Alabama at Birmingham ("UAB"), which require fees related to sublicense agreements or maintenance fees.
-The Company expenses sublicense payments as incurred unless they are related to revenues that have been deferred, in which case the expenses are deferred and recognized over the related revenue recognition period.
+Additionally, the Company has license agreements with third parties, such as Albert Einstein College of Medicine of Yeshiva University ("AECOM"), Industrial Research, Ltd. ("IRL"), and the University of Alabama at Birmingham ("UAB"), which require the Company to pay fees related to sublicense agreements or maintenance fees.
+Generally, the Company expenses sublicense payments as incurred unless they are related to revenues that have been deferred, in which case the expenses are deferred and recognized over the related revenue recognition period.
 The Company expenses maintenance payments as incurred.

-At March 31, 2010, the Company had deferred collaboration expenses of approximately \$2,907,000.
-These deferred expenses were sub-license payments, paid to the Company's academic partners upon receipt of consideration from various commercial partners.
+At June 30, 2010, the Company had deferred collaboration expenses of approximately \$8,756,000.
+Approximately \$2,813,000 of these deferred expenses were sub-license payments, paid to the Company's academic partners upon receipt of consideration from various commercial partners.
 These deferred expenses would not have been incurred without receipt of such payments from the Company's commercial partners and are being expensed in proportion to the related revenue being recognized.
 The Company believes that this accounting treatment appropriately matches expenses with the associated revenue.